 Wild mustangs eat grass, brush, tree leaves, berries and whatever else that’s green they can find in nature.
 Adult horses can stay healthy on small amounts of food for prolonged periods of time.
 When any type of fodder, either grass or leafy bushes is available, adult mustangs will eat between two or three kilograms of forage per day.

 Despite the food shortages that may come from living free, wild horses are generally found to be healthier than some domesticated horses because of their mixed diets.
 A horse in nature has more variety and greater choice of grass, flowers, berries, leaves, seeds, and even fruits which provide more of the nutrients their bodies require.
-Domesticated mustangs, by contrast typically eat only hay and it’s the same type of plant every day.
-Hay is just dead grass and that no longer contains many of the vitamins found in their previous wild meals.
-This is why supplements exist and why alfalfa is good for their diets.
-In the holding pens, alfalfa is generally fed as it’s more readily available and is cheaper than grass hay in many Western states and provinces.
+Domesticated mustangs, by contrast, typically eat only hay which no longer contains many of the vitamins found in their previous wild meals.
+This is why supplements and alfalfa is good for their diets.

 Are Mustangs bigger than domestic horses?

-Mustangs have a wide variety of colors.
-Usually, they are bay, which is a reddish brown, or sorrel, which is a chestnut color.
+Mustangs come in a wide variety of colours.
+Usually they are bay, which is a reddish brown, or sorrel, which is a chestnut colour.
 They can also have a variety of patches, spots, and stripes.